folio-org/folio-org.github.io/guides/devops-install-backend-module.md

 [folio-snapshot-test.dev.folio.org](https://folio-snapshot-test.dev.folio.org/settings/about)).
 However remember that an automated job might be in-process to rebuild its front-end, as explained at the [reference environments](/guides/automation/#reference-environments).

+## Add to snapshot platform

+There is a [separate procedure](/guides/install-backend-module/#configure-platforms) for adding a backend module to the "snapshot" branch of the Stripes Platform (e.g. to [platform-complete](https://github.com/folio-org/platform-complete/tree/snapshot)).

+Before doing that, the successful build of "folio-testing-test" (described in the preceeding sections) will provide some comfort.

 ## Do pull requests